DarKFeneR996/DCSWaypointEditor/README.md

 ## Profiles Overview

-DCSWE creates "profiles" that contain mission information such as waypoints.
+DCSWE creates "profiles" that contain mission information such as waypoints and avionics configurations.
 Waypoints and similar items (e.g., F/A-18 JDAM preplanned missions) can be added to a profile through a variety of approaches,

 - Manually entering coordinates
 - Capturing coordinates from the DCS F10 map via optical text recognition